kirillzyusko/react-native-keyboard-controller/docs/docs/guides/first-animation.md

 :::

 :::caution
-`useReanimatedKeyboardAnimation` works only with `ShareValues`, i.e. it is not compatible with Reanimated v1 API.
+`useReanimatedKeyboardAnimation` works only with `SharedValues`, i.e. it is not compatible with Reanimated v1 API.
 :::

 ## Example